Galaxyobe/protoc-gen-redis/README.md

 # protoc-gen-redis

-Generate redis load and store function for protobuffer message. use redis string save the message proto data.
+Generate redis load and store function for protobuffer message. use redis string save the message proto data or hash based on github.com/gomodule/redigo/redis

 ## using the following extensions: